 Mortality Rates were based on the PUB-2010 Mortality Table for Employees with a 135% multiplier to better reflect anticipated experience and provide a margin for future improvements.

-The demographic actuarial assumptions for retirement, disability incidence, withdrawal, and salary increases used in the July 1, 2021 valuation were based on the results of an actuarial experience study adopted by SCRS.
+The demographic actuarial assumptions for retirement, disability incidence, withdrawal, and salary increases used in the July 1, 2022 valuation were based on the results of the 2020 Experience Study adopted by the SCRS pension plan.